energysistem/manuals/39974-BZ1/en/08-play_control.md

 ## Play Control

 Once you have paired your *Energy Bluetooth Music Box BZ1* with your bluetooth device, you can control the volume from the speaker.
-To do that, keep pressed buttons "-" (4) or "+" (6).
+To do that, keep pressed buttons "-" (4) or "+" (6) until you reach the desired volume.

 To pause or resume the reproduction, press button PLAY/PAUSE (1) once.